 Today, I would like to introduce you to their main branch which is about a 10min walk from JR Ichinoseki Station (West Exit).
 As you walk in, you will see counters decorated with delightful seasonal desserts and a Japanese Garden which you can admire from their cafe space.
 Aside from Tamura no Ume and Gomasuri Dango, some exciting sweets include wasanbon, a treat that is exemplifies the texture and taste of well-refined sugar and 'Kohaku', a Shoeidoh brand jelly confectionery.
 The inside is a lot like a jelly-bean and the outside is a little crispy.
-Aside from being able to purchase these exemplary Japanese sweets as souvenirs or trying something from their cafe menu, you can also try your hand at making wagashi.
+Aside from being able to purchase these incredible treats as souvenirs or trying something from their cafe menu, you can also try your hand at making wagashi.

 Wagashi Making Experience

 The store is more than happy to show you how to make wagashi (booking essential, details below).
 A class is 1500yen per person for a 30 minute lesson, which includes tea (if you want matcha, it's 2000yen).
 We made two types of 'nerikiri' seasonal sweets made of bean paste and mochi flour.
 Here is our experience.

 1) You will be asked to wash your hands on arrival and be guided to a table set up with all your wagashi needs.